nigamwadhwa100/nwadhwa4-s-SQL-Projects/README.md

 ### 🎯 Objective
 Analyze MLB player career stats, salaries, origins, and trends using **BigQuery** and visualize insights in **Tableau**.

+This is an exploratory project to demonstrate end-to-end analytics capabilities, from querying large MLB datasets in SQL to building interactive Tableau dashboards that reveal patterns in player performance and team dynamics.
 ---

 ### Description